This guide was last updated on 29 July 2024.

 Company

 A company is subject to corporation tax on its profits in its own right.
-A shareholder is only taxed on the money that they take out of the company.
+The shareholders are only taxed on the money that they take out of the company.

 There are a number of ways that a shareholder-director can extract money from the company for personal use:

-• Dividends – a company can distribute its retained profits after corporation tax (referred to as distributable reserves) by voting a dividend.
+- Dividends – a company can distribute its retained profits after corporation tax (referred to as distributable reserves) by voting a dividend.
 Assuming that the shareholders all have the same class of share, they will be entitled to receive a dividend in proportion to their shareholding.
 For example a 25% shareholder would receive 25% of the dividend voted.
 Dividends are generally taxable at more favourable rates than salary or other forms of income.
-An individual can also receive dividends up to their dividend allowance (£2,000 for 2020/21) tax free.
+An individual can also receive dividends up to their dividend allowance tax free.
+The dividend allowance for 2024/25 is £500.

-• Wages or salary - if the shareholder is also a director or employee of the company, they could be paid a wage or salary.
-The company will have to comply with any relevant PAYE reporting requirements such as Real Time Information (RTI) (see below) and also deduct income tax and Class 1 employee's NIC.
+- Wages or salary - if the shareholder is also a director or employee of the company, they could be paid a wage or salary.
+The company will have to comply with any relevant PAYE reporting requirements such as Real Time Information (RTI) (see below) and also deduct income tax and Class 1 employee's National Insurance Contributions (NIC).
 The company may also have to calculate and pay employer’s Class 1 NIC.
 This can be a less efficient way of extracting income from the company but may be the only option if the company does not have sufficient distributable reserves.

-• Rent – if the shareholder owns property personally which the company uses then they can charge the company rent as a way of extracting money from the company.
+- Rent – if the shareholder owns property personally which the company uses then they can charge the company rent as a way of extracting money from the company.
 The rent payments will be tax deductible in the company and subject to income tax in the hands of the shareholder.
-Charging rent in this way can however impact on the amount of Entrepreneurs’ Relief that may be available to the shareholder in the future when the property from which the business has traded is sold.
-This could increase the tax on the disposal of that property in the future.
+Charging rent in this way can however impact on the amount of Business Asset Disposal Relief that may be available to the shareholder in the future when the property from which the business has traded is sold.
+This could increase the tax payable on the disposal of that property in the future.

 The purpose of paying a salary within that range is that no employee’s or employer’s National Insurance Contributions (NICs) will be due, but the director will have received enough salary for the year to ensure that they receive NIC credits so that the year is a qualifying one for state pension and other benefit purposes.
 (See the section on NICs below.)

 How the shareholder takes money can also affect the company’s corporation tax position.
 If the shareholder takes the money out as rent or salary, then this is usually a tax deductible expense in the company which reduces the profits subject to corporation tax.
-If the shareholder takes dividends, then these are not a tax deductible expense in the company and dividends do not reduce the profits for corporation tax purposes.
+If the shareholder takes dividends, then these are not a tax deductible expense in the company, so there is no corresponding deduction from the profits for corporation tax purposes.

 All these different approaches to extracting money from a company have varying tax and legal implications which need to be considered in detail.
 This is outside scope of this document, and you may want to seek professional advice which is specific to your particular situation.